ErMapsh/Giris-Tech-Hub-C-CPP/README.md

 it helps to measure size of variable.

 # Limit Header file
-this hedear file include methods that help us to find range on datatypes
+this hedear file include methods that help us to find range of datatypes